Jaizzer/guess-the-word/README.md

 - **Interactive Gameplay**: Players can input their guesses into the provided text boxes.

-- **Feedback**: The game provides feedback in the form of symbols (checkmark for correct letters and 'X' for incorrect letters) to indicate whether the guessed letters are in the correct positions.
+- **Feedback**: The game provides feedback in the form of symbols (✅ for correct letters and ❌ for incorrect letters) to indicate whether the guessed letters are in the correct positions.

 - **Reset and Reveal**: Players can reset their guesses or reveal the correct answer using the provided buttons.